Fezzan: History

 The Roman generals Septimus Flaccus in 19 BCE and Suetonius Paulinus in 50 CE led small-scale military expeditions into the northern reaches of the Sahara, and the Roman explorer Julius Maternus traveled there in early 1st century CE.
 Paulinus reached Fezzan and went further south.
 With the end of the Roman Empire and the following commercial crisis, Fezzan began to lose importance.
 The population was greatly reduced due to the desertification process of the Sahara during the early Middle Ages.

 During the 13th and 14th centuries, the Fezzan became a part of the Kanem Empire, which extended as far as Zella, Libya.
 Wars against the Kanem–Bornu Empire in the early sixteenth century led to the founding of the Awlad Muhammad dynasty, with Murzuk becoming the capital of Fezzan.
 Around 1565 it was ruled by Muhammad ibn al-Muntasir.
+In 1574 the Ottoman Tripolitania under Mahmut bey invaded and occupied Fezzan and the Oasis and possibly even reached Lake Chad.
 From the beginning of the second Ottoman period, the place was run by the Kerdusian of Zawiya, who raided Kaouar and clashed often with the Senusite over rule of Fezzan.
+Fezzan had been vassailized since 1574, but only in the 1580s did the rulers of Fezzan give their allegiance to the sultan, but the Turks refrained from trying to exercise any influence there.
+It was occupied fully from times to time like in 1679-1682, 1690, 1716, 1718 and 1811/1812.
 The Ottoman rulers of North Africa asserted their control over the region in the 17th century.
 In the reign of Abdulhamid II (1876–1909) Fezzan was used as a place of political exile for Young Turks because it was the most remote province from Istanbul.